MicrosoftDocs/VBA-Docs/api/Excel.PivotLineCells.Application.md

 ## Remarks

-You can use this property with an OLE Automation object to return the application of that object.
+Use this property with an OLE Automation object to return the application of that object.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]